Understanding Social Care funding and your entitlements

-Calculating funding to pay for care can be complicated.
-We are here to help with an outline of funding entitlements below for both healthcare and social care funding.
-We can also help with funding queries face-to-face or by telephone.
-Simply contact us to find out more.
+Calculating funding to pay for care can be a complicated process.
+We are here to help and have outlined the funding entitlements below for both healthcare and social care funding.
+We are also happy to help with funding queries face-to-face or over the telephone; please get in touch to find out more.

 To find out if you are eligible to receive care funding it is important to understand the difference between healthcare and social care needs.
 The NHS interprets this as follows: